ssvlabs/ssv-spec/p2p/README.md

     string node_version    = 3;
     // execution_node is the eth1 node used by the node string execution_node  = 4;
-    // consesnsus_node is the eth2 node used by the node string consesnsus_node = 5;
+    // consensus_node is the eth2 node used by the node string consensus_node = 5;
   }
   ```
 </details>